defenseunicorns/pepr/BEST_PRACTICES.md

 ## Watch

 Pepr facilitates efficient change notifications on resources through `Watch`.
 It is recommended to use `Watch` instead of `Mutate` or `Validate` when longer running operations are needed, as there is no [timeout limitation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts).
-An instance where `Watch` is beneficial is when API calls need to be chained together, and `Watch` operations can be sequentially executed after `Mutate` and `Validate`.
+An instance where `Watch` is beneficial is when API calls need to be chained together. `Watch` operations can be sequentially executed after `Mutate` and `Validate`.

 ```typescript
 When(a.Pod)